SCRT-HQ/VaporShell/docs/glossary/Add-VSPinpointSegmentLocation.md

 ## SYNOPSIS
 Adds an AWS::Pinpoint::Segment.Location resource property to the template.
-The location-based criteria, such as region or GPS coordinates, for the segment.
+Specifies location-based criteria, such as country or region, for a segment.

 ## SYNTAX